AltspaceVR/AltspaceSDK-wiki/Feature-Requests.md

 * Support for basic per-texel alpha on mesh when texture has alpha channel.
 * Ability to get current Altspace user's username.  (e.g. window.getAltspaceUser().username)
-* Ability to get current Altspace user's current headposition defined in "enclosure" coordinate space.
+* Ability to get current Altspace user's current headposition specified in "enclosure" coordinate space.
 * Ability to render "beams" (two end points, a color and perhaps a width)
 * Ability to see more debug info from altspace (which objects are in the hierarchy, do they have anything displayed, what things are actually loaded).
 * Ability to hide an object after loading it (maybe by adding Object3D.visible to data serialized by AltRenderer)